Cosmo-Tech/BuildMyApp/Tutorial/docs/tutorials/hidden/docker.md

 Docker is a containerization platform that packages your simulation code and dependencies into portable, self-contained units called containers.

-## Purpose in CosmoTech Platform
+## Purpose in Cosmo Tech Platform

 Docker enables **consistent and isolated execution** of simulations across different environments by:

-- Packaging your solution code with all dependencies
+- Packaging your solution code with all dependencies.
-- Ensuring simulations run identically everywhere
+- Ensuring simulations run identically everywhere.
-- Isolating each scenario run in its own container
+- Isolating each scenario run in its own container.
-- Managing different solution versions through image tags
+- Managing different solution versions through image tags.

-## Key Benefits
+## Key benefits

-- **Reproducibility** - Same container image always produces the same results
+- **Reproducibility**: same container image always produces the same results.
-- **Portability** - Run anywhere that supports Docker (local, cloud, Kubernetes)
+- **Portability**: run anywhere that supports Docker (local, cloud, Kubernetes).
-- **Dependency Management** - All libraries and tools packaged together
+- **Dependency Management**: all libraries and tools packaged together.
-- **Version Control** - Different versions coexist using different tags
+- **Version Control**: different versions coexist using different tags.
-- **Scalability** - Easily replicate containers for parallel execution
+- **Scalability**: easily replicate containers for parallel execution.
-- **Isolation** - Each simulation runs independently without conflicts
+- **Isolation**: each simulation runs independently without conflicts.

-## How It Works
+## How it works

-1. **Build** - Create a Docker image containing your solution code
+1. **Build**: create a Docker image containing your solution code.
-2. **Tag** - Version your image (e.g., `my-solution:1.0.0`)
+2. **Tag**: version your image (e.g., `my-solution:1.0.0`).
-3. **Push** - Upload to Azure Container Registry
+3. **Push**: upload to Azure Container Registry.
-4. **Register** - Reference the image in your CosmoTech solution
+4. **Register**: reference the image in your Cosmo Tech solution.
-5. **Execute** - Platform pulls and runs the container for each scenario
+5. **Execute**: platform pulls and runs the container for each scenario.

 ## Example Dockerfile